AnilWijesinghe/Save-The-Children-Test/README.md

 #### Installation

+JDK Install
 Maven install
 Clone the project
+Go to the project path through command line interface Run Following commands mvn package  or mvn install

+   Then we have two method to up and run this project

 Method 1 :

-Run as Spring boot Project
+   mvn spring-boot:run

 Method 2 :

-Generate JAR and run (java -jar filename.jar)
+   java -jar target/practicaltest-0.0.1-SNAPSHOT.jar

 #### API Reference